TREM1

-Triggering receptor expressed on myeloid cells 1 (TREM1) an immunoglobulin (Ig) superfamily transmembrane protein that, in humans, is encoded by the TREM1 gene.
+Triggering receptor expressed on myeloid cells 1 (TREM1) is an immunoglobulin (Ig) superfamily transmembrane protein that, in humans, is encoded by the TREM1 gene.
 TREM1 is constitutively expressed on the surface of peripheral blood monocytes and neutrophils, and upregulated by toll-like receptor (TLR) ligands; activation of TREM1 amplifies immune responses.

 Function

 Monocyte-, macrophage- and neutrophil-mediated inflammatory responses can be stimulated via receptors such as G protein-linked 7-transmembrane receptors (such as FPR1), Fc receptors, CD14, TLRs (such as TLR4), and cytokine receptors.
 TREM1 amplifies TLR-induced inflammation by increasing production of inflammatory cytokines.
 The ligand of TREM1 is unknown, however, bacterial infection, ischemic stroke and challenge with lipopolysaccharide or lipoteichoic acid were observed to increase TREM1 expression.
 In granulocytes, C/EBPε induces TREM1 expression independently from inflammatory response.

 TREM1 forms a complex with transmembrane adaptor DAP12 and, upon TREM1 engagement, a protein tyrosine kinase Syk-mediated cascade of tyrosine phosphorylation is initiated, activating downstream mediators such as PLCγ, PI3K, and MAPK.
 This cascade promotes the release of inflammatory cytokines and/or chemokines by neutrophils and macrophages, as well as their migration.